SkylineCommunications/dataminer-docs/connector-help/connector_help/Teleste_EMS.md

 ## About

-The **Teleste EMS** driver receives traps from the device and displays them in three tables.
+The **Teleste EMS** connector receives traps from the device and displays them in three tables.

 ## Installation and configuration